Representing Yourself in Federal Court (Pro Se)

 New ECF Rules 9.1 and 9.2 Regarding Service of Documents by Filing on the Electronic Case Filing (ECF) System

-After you mail or deliver a document to the Pro Se Office for filing, the Clerk's Office staff will scan and docket it onto the court's ECF system.
+After you mail or deliver a document to the Pro Se Intake Unit for filing, the Clerk's Office staff will scan and docket it onto the court's ECF system.
 The ECF system will then email all other parties who have lawyers, notifying them that you have filed a document.
 Those parties will then be able to get a copy of the document.
 This process for docketing on ECF is deemed to be service under Rule 5(b) of the Federal Rules of Civil Procedure.
 Therefore, if your documents are docketed on ECF, you will not have to mail them to any other parties who have lawyers, and you will not have to attach an affirmation of service to those documents.

 So that your documents can be properly docketed on ECF, make sure that they are in the right format—they should have original signatures, a caption, and a title.
 The court provides form documents, including a form motion, for you to complete.